marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 ```
 It is key to note that different piezometers require entering **different types of apparent grain sizes** to provide meaningful estimates of differential stress.
 For example, the piezometer relation of Stipp and Tullis (2003) requires entering the grain size as *the square root mean grain size from equivalent circular diameters with no stereological correction* (i.e. mean sqrt apparent grain size), and so on.
 Table 1 show all the implemented piezometers in GrainSizeTools v1.4.2 and the apparent grain size required for each one.
 Despite some piezometers were originally calibrated using linear intercepts (LI), the script will always require entering a specific apparent grain size measured as equivalent circular diameters (ECD) since the script will automatically convert this ECD value to linear intercepts using the De Hoff and Rhines (1968) empirical relation.

-**Table 1.** Relation of piezometers put in the GrainSizeTools script and the apparent grain size required for each one.
+**Table 1.** Relation of piezometers put in the GrainSizeTools script and the apparent grain size required to obtain meaningful differential stress estimates

 |              Piezometer              | Apparent grain size<sup>a</sup> | DRX mechanism  |    Phase     |           Reference           |
 | :----------------------------------: | :-----------------------------: | :------------: | :----------: | :---------------------------: |